 The Kingdom appears in an aspect ratio of approximately 2.35:1 on this single-sided, double-layered DVD; the image has been enhanced for 16X9 televisions.
-No serious problems emerged here, but the digital photography left us with a moderately lackluster presentation.
+No serious problems emerged here, but the photography left us with a moderately lackluster presentation.

 Kingdom featured a subdued and stylized palette for the most part.
 Like most movies set in the Middle East, the tones tended toward the sandy side of the street, and we didn’t get a lot of color breadth.
 The hues were fine given their stylistic limitations.
 Black levels seemed a little murky, while shadow detail was appropriately thick much of the time.
 However, some shots appeared darker than expected and could be a little too opaque.
-Ultimately, Vice provided a good visual experience but not a great one.
+Ultimately, Kingdom provided a good visual experience but not a great one.

 As for the Dolby Digital 5.1 soundtrack of The Kingdom, it presented a somewhat laid-back experience.
 The soundfield didn’t do a ton to exploit its opportunities.
 The forward channels dominated and usually stayed with general ambience.
 Stereo music was well developed, and the sides opened up the image to a positive degree.
 For the most part, the surrounds did little more than reinforce the ambiance.
 Occasionally they boasted better spread and involvement – such as during a climactic firefight through the streets - but they seemed more passive than I expected from this sort of movie.